Recruitment Events

 PGY1 candidates must apply through the ASHP Pharmacy Online Residency Centralized Application Service (PhORCAS).
 In addition, they must participate in the ASHP Resident Matching Program (The Match).
 The resident matching program code is 192113.
 We use PhORCAS for all residency candidate applications.
 We select candidates to offer interviews after reviewing all applications.
 Applicants must have their Kentucky license by October 15.

 You can learn more about the Pharmacy Department at EMH from our Pharmacy Fact Sheet.
-Our 2021 Annual Report provides another look at our department and what we do.

 You may direct questions about the residency program to Tara Neitzel, PharmD, BCPS, the Residency Program Director.
 Contact her at tneitzel@emhealth.org or (859) 239-1717.

-For the 2024-2025 residency program year, the tentative start date is June 10 for Hospital Orientation.
-The Pharmacy Orientation begins June 17.
+For the 2026-2027 residency program year, the tentative start date is June 15 for Hospital Orientation.
+The Pharmacy Orientation begins June 16.

 Current Residents

-Education: University of Kentucky College of Pharmacy Class of 2023 – PharmD
+Education: University of Kentucky College of Pharmacy Class of 2025, PharmD

-Professional areas of interest: Internal Medicine, Infectious Disease
+Professional areas of interest: Critical Care, Cardiology

 Why I chose Ephraim:

-Education: University of Kentucky College of Pharmacy Class of 2023 – PharmD
+Education: University of Kentucky College of Pharmacy Class of 2025, PharmD

 Why I chose Ephraim: